EdwardLinS/cse15l-lab-reports/lab3.md

 set in a sunken tank of water, the 5-m (16-ft) image dates from the seventh century.
 Legend has it that as Vishnu floated partly submerged in the primeval ocean, a lotus grew out of his navel, issuing Brahma, whose sole task was to create the world.
 The king cannot visit this shrine, as to look upon what is considered to be an image of himself, an incarnation of Vishnu, would be a forecast of death.
 On festival days worshippers blanket the statue with flowers.
 Beyond is Shivapuri Watershed and Wildlife Preserve, good place for a day hike.
 ```

+  - **What:** This command option greps all files in directories within `./written_2/travel_guides` recursively for the word `lotus`.
+  - **Why:** This is useful since it is able to look through all the txt files for `lotus` as long as they are within or a sub-directory of travel_guides.

 ```console
 [cs15lwi23aoa@ieng6-201]:skill-demo1-data:519$ grep --recursive "pride" ./written_2/travel_guides